Naval history of Japan: Red Seal ships

 From 1604, about 350 Red seal ships, usually armed and incorporating some Western technologies, were authorized by the shogunate, mainly for Southeast Asian trade.
 Japanese ships and samurai helped in the defense of Malacca on the side of the Portuguese against the Dutch Admiral Cornelis Matelief in 1606.
 Several armed ships of the Japanese adventurer Yamada Nagamasa would play a military role in the wars and court politics of Siam.
-William Adams, who participated in the Red Seal ship trade, would comment that "the people of this land (Japan) are very stout seamen".
+William Adams, who participated in the Red Seal ship trade, commented that "the people of this land (Japan) are very stout seamen".

 Planned invasion of the Philippines

 The Tokugawa shogunate had, for some time, planned to invade the Philippines in order to eradicate Spanish expansionism in Asia, and its support of Christians within Japan.
 In November 1637 it notified Nicolas Couckebacker, the head of the Dutch East India Company in Japan, of its intentions.
 About 10,000 samurai were prepared for the expedition, and the Dutch agreed to provide four warships and two yachts to support the Japanese ships against Spanish galleons.
 The plans were cancelled at the last minute with the advent of the Christian Shimabara Rebellion in Japan in December 1637.